Carbon reduction plan

 Carbon reduction initiatives

-To this end FCDO Services sources and sells with integrity through an ethical, sustainable supply chain; delivers as efficiently as possible; respects the interests of customers, staff and stakeholders.
+FCDO Services sources and sells with integrity through an ethical, sustainable supply chain which delivers as efficiently as possible.
+We respect the interests of customers, staff, and stakeholders and continuously strive to improve and increase our environmental and social sustainability.

 Energy

-Emissions from energy utilisation are being reduced through a combination of ongoing initiatives; a renewable electricity tariff for all supply, energy efficiency measures and the heating of the Hanslope Park site with biodiesel from waste and second generation oils as well as low sulphur fuel oil.
+The bulk of FCDO Services’ emissions reported under the Greening Government Commitments are from direct fuel use, electricity consumption and international flights.
+Emissions from energy utilisation are being reduced through a combination of on-site renewable energy generation, energy efficiency measures and the heating of the Hanslope Park site with biodiesel from waste and second-generation oils as well as low sulphur fuel oil.

 Logistics